Chat with us, powered by LiveChat Sourcing vs. Recruiting | What’s the Difference Between the Two?

 Sourcing

+Sourcing, is primarily concerned with the identification and gathering of potential candidates.
+Sourcers search for passive candidates and attract individuals who possess the desired skills and qualifications for a particular job opening.
 Sourcers use social media recruiting, research competitors’ employees, and do Google resume searches.
 They do not deal with applications received through a job board or other website.
+The focus here is on creating a robust talent pipeline that recruiters can tap into when specific roles need to be filled.

 Recruiting

-Sometimes, recruiting and sourcing run together.
-One person might fulfill both roles.
+Sourcing and recruiting intersect at the critical juncture where the identification of potential candidates transitions into the active evaluation and selection process.
+For example, one person might fulfill both roles.
 A recruiter might search for passive candidates and gather active candidates from a job board posting.
 The recruiter will then look at all those candidates and choose the best ones to send to the client.
 The recruiter will communicate between the client and the candidates.

 More Articles of Interest